MangelMaxime/Nacara/docs/content/plugins/authoring.md

 ```

 A reader sees `rss/site-url-missing`: you name the rule, and the engine stamps your plugin's name on
-it.
-You allocate nothing and coordinate with nobody, because the prefix is your plugin's name and
-that is already yours alone - and whoever reads the output knows at once which plugin to go and look
-at.
-Anything you register while your plugin is being configured reports under it, transforms and
+it, so nothing has to be allocated or coordinated.
+Anything you register while your plugin is being
-hooks alike.
+configured reports under it, transforms and hooks alike.

 Name a rule after the situation, not the remedy: `link-target-missing`, `pagefind-failed`,
 `css-not-minified`.
 Keep it once you have published it - it is what a user searches for, and what CI